Jim Fitzpatrick (artist)

-Jim Fitzpatrick (born James Fitzpatrick in 1944) is an Irish artist.
+Jim Fitzpatrick (born 1944) is an Irish artist.
 He is best known for elaborately detailed work inspired by the Irish Celtic artistic tradition.
 However, his most famous single piece is a two-tone portrait of Che Guevara created in 1968, based on a photo by Alberto Korda.

 Early life

 Jim Fitzpatrick was born in December 1944 to James and Elizabeth Fitzpatrick (née O'Connor).
 His parents had married in the north Dublin suburb of Cabra in June 1943.
-During a period of childhood sickness, Fitzpatrick read and drew in bed, as well as his mother and great-aunt telling him stories of the Tuatha Dé Danann, Cú Chulainn and Fionn MacCumhaill.
+During a period of childhood sickness with pleurisy, Fitzpatrick read and drew in bed, as well as his mother and great-aunt telling him stories of the Tuatha Dé Danann, Cú Chulainn and Fionn MacCumhaill.
 He was educated at the Franciscan College Gormanston, County Meath, just north of Dublin.
 His father was a photo-journalist and he is a grandson of political cartoonist Thomas Fitzpatrick.